Jakeelamb/orbweaver/README.md

   - **DOT**: For visualization using Graphviz
   - **FASTA**: Exports expanded sequences for each rule
 - **Statistics**: Calculates compression ratio, rule depth, and other metrics
-- **Parallelization**: Utilizes multi-threading for performance on large genomes
+- **Parallelization**: Configurable multi-threading for parallel chunk processing on large genomes.

 ## Installation